BLUE HORIZON, BOOK 2

 The Lady of Dreams buckled in the vacuum of space, its spine broken and the massive hulk slowly spiraling toward the planetary defense grid below, trailing thick columns of smoke and noxious fumes as the great ship expired.
 Life support had sparked out a few seconds before and what air and temperature remained on the bridge was disappearing fast.
 In the center of the massive area, Natasha sat on the broad center seat with the huge cougar who had been her second for years.
 The two shared a bottle of the captain’s best brandy, holding hands as the fore section of the ship snapped, groaning under the weight of release as kilometers of metal twisted and screamed.

 As the gleaming orb of Argeia’s white star appeared, splitting over the horizon like a crescent, the cities below glittered like jewels beneath the chromatic defense grid.
 The two smiled, looking into each other’s eyes.
 “We never had to take any of it seriously,” Natasha said, and pressed her mouth to his.
-Robbins seized her in his arms and drew her close, dropping the bottle to crash to the carpeted floor of the bridge as a maelstrom of electric sparks erupted around them.
+Robbins seized her in his arms and drew her close, dropping the bottle to the carpeted floor of the bridge as a maelstrom of electric sparks erupted around them.

 The ruined hulk of the mighty ship descended further, its body convulsing as a living thing in the spasms of death, before striking the planetary defense grid of the planet below.
-The Lady of Dreams glanced off the energy shield, igniting brighter than a solar flare, filling space like the flash of a star, and then sizzled out into a cloud of thick, grey smoke and debris.
+The Lady of Dreams glanced off the energy shield, igniting brighter than a solar flare, filling space like the flash of a star, and then sizzled out into a cloud of thick, gray smoke and debris.

 Navarre pointed the double-sickle weapon at Devon as the black-eyed Kastan crossed the hangar for them.